Slicing Unbalanced Optimal Transport: Postponed proofs for

 Since $\phi^\circ \circ \f$ is a real-valued function, $\calF[\phi^\circ \circ \f]$ is an even function, then

-Equation~\eqref{eq:lb_proof_0} follows from the property of push-forward measures, \eqref{eq:lb_proof_1} results from the definition of the Fourier transform and $u \in [-R,R]$, and \eqref{eq:lb_proof_2} results from the definition of the Fourier transform and Fubini's theorem.
+\Eqref{eq:lb_proof_0} follows from the property of push-forward measures, \eqref{eq:lb_proof_1} results from the definition of the Fourier transform and $u \in [-R,R]$, and \eqref{eq:lb_proof_2} results from the definition of the Fourier transform and Fubini's theorem.
 By making a change of variables ($x$ becomes $x - u \theta$), we obtain